seanpmaxwell/React-Ts-Best-Practices/README.md

 export default UserOverview;
 ```

-#### Use memoization when it solves a problem
+#### Memoize when it solves a problem

-Do not wrap every handler in `useCallback`.

-It is useful when function identity matters—for example, when passing a callback to a memoized child whose unnecessary renders are expensive.

-Likewise, use `useMemo` for calculations or identities that benefit from caching, not as a requirement for ordinary derived values.

-Start with clear code.
-Measure before adding performance-oriented complexity.
+Don't wrap every handler in `useCallback`.
+It matters when function identity matters—e.g. passing a callback to a memoized child whose re-renders are expensive.
+Same for `useMemo`: use it for calculations or identities that benefit from caching, not for every derived value.
+Write clear code first; measure before adding complexity.

 #### Keep the public component easy to find

-I keep the default export at the bottom and start the main component’s documentation with `Default component.`

-That is a house convention.
-Named exports are also valid; consistency matters more than either style.
-A default export also works directly with `React.lazy()`, which expects the imported module’s default export to be a component; named exports need a small wrapper.
+I put the default export at the bottom and start the main component's doc comment with `Default component.` Named exports are also valid; consistency matters more.
+Default exports also work directly with `React.lazy()`, which expects a default-exported component; named exports need a small wrapper.

 <a id="function-components-props"></a>

 ### Working with props

-Destructure props near the top of the component.
-This makes its inputs, defaults, and forwarded properties easy to see.
+Destructure props at the top so inputs, defaults, and forwarded properties are visible.

-For wrapper components:
+For wrappers:

-- Separate the props your wrapper handles from those it forwards.
+- Separate props you handle from props you forward.
-- Do not forward internal-only props to DOM elements.
+- Don't forward internal-only props to DOM elements.
 - Decide which underlying behavior callers may override.
 - Treat props and their nested values as inputs, not mutable state.

-Be especially careful with styling props.
-Material UI’s `sx` accepts objects, arrays, and functions, so spreading it as if it were always an object is not reliable.
+Be careful with styling props.
+Material UI's `sx` accepts objects, arrays, and functions, so spreading it as an object is unreliable.

 #### Example: a login form

-This example uses:

-- React Router (v7) for navigation.
-- Material UI for controls.
-- An application `AuthService.login()` method that accepts credentials, resolves when the login workflow succeeds, and rejects on failure.
-- A `Paths` module containing `HOME` and `ACCOUNT` route strings.

-The responsibilities are separated:
+Uses React Router (v7), Material UI, an `AuthService.login()` that resolves on success and rejects on failure, and a `Paths` module with `HOME` and `ACCOUNT`.

 - `LoginForm` handles form state, feedback, and navigation.
 - `AuthService` owns the authentication workflow.
-- `AuthApi` handles the HTTP request and response used by that workflow.
+- `AuthApi` handles the HTTP request and response.

 ```tsx
 // LoginForm.tsx